A Hint of Mystery: Florence Carter-Wood

 Pause and Ponder

 The story of Florence, however, is not a happy one.
-Are there hints of disharmony in this painting of his wife that Alfred Munnings produced in the first year of marriage?
+Are there hints of disharmony in Munnings’ painting of his wife produced in the first year of marriage?
+The first detail I notice is that Munnings painted his newlywed wife faceless, like a discarded hand-sewn doll from yesteryear.

 In a Nutshell: Tragic and True